mochipful/djangoStarter/README.md

 	1. `mv djangoStarter new_project_name`
 3. cd into the project directory
 	1. `cd new_project_name`
-3. Run the initialization script with the name of your project as the parameter
+3. Run the initialization script
-	1. `python setup.py new_project_name`
+	1. `python setup.py`
 4. Create the virtual environment
 	1. `virtualenv venv --distribute`
 5. Activate the virtual environment